-The purpose of the programme is to provide an opportunity for Education professionals to work creatively by analysing and synthesising research literature, and their own research evidence, to understand their own contexts more critically and to find solutions to key challenges in their working environment.
+The purpose of the programme is to provide an opportunity for Health Care Professionals (e.g. nurses, midwives, allied health professionals) and those working professionally in health and social care (e.g. managers) to work creatively by analysing and synthesising research literature and their own research evidence to find solutions to key challenges in their working environment.
 In doing so it is envisaged that the cohort will become (and ultimately lead) communities of practice for their profession.